PIK Interest Definition

 Disadvantages of PIK Interest

-- The interest rate on PIK loan is higher than the interest rate on Non-PIK loans.
+- The interest rate on PIK loans is higher than the interest rate on Non-PIK loans.

 - Lenders will not get any cash inflow before maturity.